BJP leader found hanging from tree in J-K's Kathua | Politics

 A BJP leader was found hanging from a tree under mysterious circumstances in Jammu and Kashmir’s Kathua district on Tuesday, officials said.

-A villager saw the body of Som Raj hanging from a tree at some distance from his house in Hiranagar town in the morning and informed the police, they said.
+Police have formed a special investigation team (SIT) to probe the incident.

-The body, which had blood marks, was sent to a hospital for post-mortem, the officials said.
+A villager saw the body of Som Raj hanging from a tree at some distance from his house in Hiranagar town in the morning and informed the police, the officials said, adding the body had blood marks.

 Sources said Raj was missing for the past three days.